mikeqfu/pydriosm/README.md

 ## Quick start

-For a comprehensive guide with practical examples, please check out the [quick-start tutorial](https://pydriosm.readthedocs.io/en/latest/quick-start.html).
-This tutorial showcases how to use the package for various tasks, such as downloading, parsing, and performing storage I/O operations on OSM data using a PostgreSQL database.
+For a concise guide with practical examples, please check out the [quick-start tutorial](https://pydriosm.readthedocs.io/en/latest/quick-start.html).
+This tutorial showcases how to utilise PyDriosm for various tasks, such as downloading, parsing, and performing storage I/O operations on OSM data using a PostgreSQL database.

 ## Documentation

-The full PyDriosm documentation [[HTML](https://pydriosm.readthedocs.io/en/latest/)\] \[[PDF](https://pydriosm.readthedocs.io/_/downloads/en/latest/pdf/)], which includes more detailed examples, is hosted on [ReadTheDocs](https://readthedocs.org/projects/pydriosm/).
+The complete PyDriosm documentation: [[HTML](https://pydriosm.readthedocs.io/en/latest/)\] \[[PDF](https://pydriosm.readthedocs.io/_/downloads/en/latest/pdf/)]

+It is hosted on [ReadTheDocs](https://readthedocs.org/projects/pydriosm/) and provides a wealth of detailed examples.

 ## License